MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/introduction.md

 ms.reviewer: deonhe
 ---

-# Overview of the business approvals templates (Preview)
+# Overview of the business approvals templates (preview)

 [This topic is pre-release documentation and is subject to change.]